makaio/box-view-ruby/README.md

     ruby examples.rb

-You should see 15 examples run with output in your terminal.
+You should see 7 examples run with output in your terminal.
 You can inspect the examples.rb code to see each API call being used.

-To start using crocodoc-ruby in your code, set your API token:
+To start using box-view-ruby in your code, set your API token:

     Crocodoc.api_token = 'YOUR_API_TOKEN'